Key takeaways:

 Here’s what happens when a domain expires:

-3. Your domain enters a 30-day redemption period: In addition to the grace period, you have another month to make your payment.
-However, to renew your domain, you’ll need to pay a redemption fee of $50–$150.
-This is also when domain hijacking occurs; hijackers offer fake services to help you recover your domain.
+- Your domain enters a 30-day redemption period: In addition to the grace period, you have another month to make your payment.
+However, to renew your domain, you’ll need to pay a redemption fee of around $50–$150, depending on the registrar.
+This is also a high risk for domain hijacking; hijackers offer fake services to help you recover your domain.

 What if you have Domain Expiration Protection (DEP)?